Fagradalsfjall – The spectacular Iceland volcano

 19 March to 4 April 2021

-The eruption started off in Geldingadalur, with a single crater and two tiny cones on the side of it.
-A few days later, the main crater partly collapsed, while one of the secondary cones dramatically increased in size.
-The smallest cone proved to be a fierce little one, and grew almost as big as the main crater.
+The eruption started off in Geldingadalur with a single crater and two tiny cones on its side.
+The smallest cone was a fierce little one, and grew almost as big as the main crater.
 By the end of March they were happily erupting side by side.

 Second episode – A chain of new craters